Skip to Content

 Bracelets of selenite beads, separate tumbled stone, or rough crystal can be purchased for about $3-10.
 Some specimens for mineral collectors can reach $300-350 price tags.

 A significant advantage of selenite is that it can be purchased on online shopping platforms without fear of fake material.
-Unfortunately, occasionally crystals are dyed to bright colors like blue and green that are atypical for natural gypsum.
+Unfortunately, occasionally, crystals are dyed to bright colors like blue and green, which is atypical for natural gypsum.
 Still, it is easy to avoid this treated material.